LacunaOmnibus/MontyLacuna/README.md

   Should be able to handle either a Police Station (SS) or a Sec Min (planet).

 ## TBD
+- investigate the bugout spy assignment for recall_all_spies.py
 - assign_spies tasks should be case insensitive at least, and really should have a translator set up.
     - Trying to assign guys currently on "mayhem training" to Idle (so I can